GravisZro/postalOld/README.md

 * Replaced Localization system with string literal type hashed lookups. (much cleaner)
 * Network code is no longer compiled when networking is disabled.
 * Replaced some DEEPLY nested condition trees (23 levels!) with simple exception handling.
+* Replaced all instances of "cookie" with "magic_number".